 Car buyers will find good deals this year

-U.S. car shoppers will find plentiful deals, relatively low interest rates and lots of high-tech choices in the market this year.
-Car buyers will find good deals this year U.S. car shoppers will find plentiful deals, relatively low interest rates and lots of high-tech choices in the market this year.
+Alton John, left, from Kittanning, Pa., gets the keys to his Ford F-150 Supercab 4x4 pickup truck from salesman Robert Myers as he takes delivery at Butler County Ford in Butler, Pa.
+DETROIT - U.S. car shoppers will find plentiful deals, relatively low interest rates and lots of high-tech choices in the market this year.

 Add your comments below